 The Myers-Briggs Type Indicator (MBTI)

 Isabel Myers and Katharine Briggs, a mother-daughter team of psychologists from the World War II era, developed the Myers-Briggs Type Indicator after becoming fascinated with Carl Jung’s work on personality types.
 The self-assessment helps to uncover an individual’s strengths, weaknesses, preferences, ways of relating to others, career possibilities, and much more.
 Myers and Briggs released their first pencil and paper version of the test in the early 1945.
-Today, it is the most popular personality assessment.
+Today, it is the most popular personality assessment in circulation.

 According to Jung, people can be characterized by their preference of general attitude (extroversion or introversion), their preference of perception (sensing or intuition), and their preference of judging (thinking or feeling).
 Jung also suggested that one of the four scales is dominant – either perception (S or N) or judging (T or F).
 Isabel Briggs Myers, a researcher and practitioner of Jung’s theory, proposed the judging vs. perceiving as a fourth scale that influences personality type.

 Understanding the 16 Personality Types

-There are 16 different personality types that emerge from the MBTI test, and the combinations come from four different scales.
+There are 16 different personality types that emerge from the MBTI test, and the combinations come from four different scales, or dichotomies.
 These include:

 - Extraversion or Introversion: These terms refer to how a person takes in what is going on around them.
 It signifies the source and direction of the manifestation of a person’s energy.
 Extraverts (E) feel energized being around others and are more action-oriented and enjoy social interaction.
 Introverts (I) are more oriented towards spending time alone, thinking, and forming deep relationships with fewer people.